Gwyneth Paltrow ski collision trial set for family testimony

 Associated Press

-Attorneys are expected to call Polly Grasham and Shae Herath to the stand and question them about the broken ribs and lasting brain damage that their father Terry Sanderson claims he sustained after he and Paltrow crashed at one of North America’s most upscale ski resorts seven years ago.
+Attorneys called Polly Grasham to the stand Thursday, and are expected to call Shae Herath to question them about health changes that their father Terry Sanderson claims he sustained after his collision with Paltrow seven years ago.

 Neurologist Richard Boehme and Paltrow herself could also be called to testify on either Thursday or Friday.

-During the first two days of trial, Sanderson’s attorneys and expert medical witnesses have described how injuries were likely caused by someone crashing into him from behind.
-They attributed noticeable changes in Sanderson’s mental acuity to that day’s injuries.
+During the first two days of trial, Sanderson’s attorneys and expert medical witnesses described how his injuries were likely caused by someone crashing into him from behind.
+They attributed noticeable changes in Sanderson’s mental acuity to injuries from that day.

-Paltrow’s attorneys have worked to paint Sanderson as a 76-year-old whose decline followed a normal course of aging rather than resulted from crashing into their celebrity client.
-They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow’s husband Brad Falchuk and her two children, Moses and Apple.
+Paltrow’s attorneys have tried to represent Sanderson as a 76-year-old whose decline followed a normal course of aging rather than the results of a crash.
+They have not yet called witnesses of their own to testify, but in opening statements previewed for jurors that they plan to call Paltrow’s husband Brad Falchuk and her two children, Moses and Apple, to the stand.

+Paltrow’s team has previously accused Sanderson of suing to exploit their client’s wealth and celebrity.
+She is the Oscar-winning star of “Shakespeare in Love” and founder-CEO of the beauty and wellness company Goop.